Eco-Art Presentation by Lynne Hull: Trans-Species Art

 SFEAP MISSION: To catalyze the emergence of South Florida as a major center for the practice of ECOART.

 Ecoart Treasure Coast attracted hundreds of people to a four-day symposium in April 2009.
 Artists, business professionals, government officials and local citizens learned about the Ecoart movement and its application on the Treasure Coast.
 Audiences gathered at locations around Martin County to hear speakers, watch documentaries and participate in panel discussions.
-Here are some photos from those events.

 Produced by the Community Foundation of Palm Beach and Martin Counties, this video clip provides a full overview of the EcoArt Treasure Coast project from launch through to the creation of an ecoart project in Martin County.